keymanapp/keyboards/legacy/a/africadeadkey/DEPRECATED.md

-These keyboards have been deprecated and replaced by release/sil/sil_pan_africa_mnemonic.
+This keyboard has been deprecated and replaced by release/sil/sil_pan_africa_mnemonic.